astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 4. save the menu item.

 5. switch to the frontend and make sure that the menu item is created correctly.
-You will see the title of the element you selected in the administration area.
+You will see the name of the element you selected in the administration area.

 ![Joomla Create a menu item](/images/j4x9x3.png)
 <img src="https://vg08.met.vgwort.de/na/68d12b4bb91e4a72942a461a5a6e1a24" width="1" height="1" alt="">